LibertyDSNP/spec/pages/Ethereum/IdentityFactory.md

 While it is not required, most of the DSNP Identity compatible contracts are proxy contracts.
 Proxy contracts are often created through a factory contract.
-Here are the interfaces to be a DSNP compatible identity factory.
+Here are the interfaces to be a DSNP-compatible identity factory.

 ### What is a Proxy Contract?